se4u/numpy-sharedmem/README.rst

   G. Varoquaux, adapted from Robert Kern.
 Uses "sysv" style shared memory.
-Code found posted on scipy list at http://folk.uio.no/sturlamo/python/sharedmem-feb13-2009.zip See also Sturla's tutorial:
+Code found posted on scipy list at http://folk.uio.no/sturlamo/python/sharedmem-feb13-2009.zip See also Sturla's tutorial.

   2. shmarray.py : an elegant piece of code from David Baddeley distributed under the BSD license.
 Uses multiprocessing to allocate shared memory.
-Underlying allocator is mmap
+Underlying allocator is mmap.
+Does not allow pickling and passing shared array handles through pipes.

 Packaging by Chris Lee-Messer
 License: scipy license (2009)